 The Bonds are constituted by a Trust Deed (as amended and/or supplemented from time to time, the "Trust Deed") dated the Issue Date between China Eastern Airlines Corporation Limited (the "Issuer"), DB Trustees (Hong Kong) Limited (the "Trustee", which expression shall include all persons for the time being the trustee or trustees under the Trust Deed) as trustee for the Bondholders (as defined below) and the Credit Support Provider (as defined below).
 These terms and conditions (the "Conditions") include summaries of, and are subject to, the detailed provisions of the Trust Deed, which includes the form of the Bonds.
-The Bonds have the benefit of an agency agreement (as amended and/or supplemented from time to time, the "Agency Agreement") dated the Issue Date relating to the Bonds between the Issuer, the Trustee, Deutsche Bank AG, Hong Kong Branch as principal paying agent (the "Principal Paying Agent", which expression includes any successor principal paying agent appointed from time to time in connection with the Bonds), as registrar (the "Registrar", which expression includes any successor registrar appointed from time to time in connection with the Bonds), as transfer agent (the "Transfer Agent", which expression includes any successor or additional transfer agents appointed from time to time in connection with the Bonds) and (in the case of LC Bonds (as defined below)) as pre-funding account bank as the "Pre-funding Account Bank") and as LC proceeds account bank (the "LC Proceeds Account Bank").
+The Bonds have the benefit of an agency agreement (as amended and/or supplemented from time to time, the "Agency Agreement") dated the Issue Date relating to the Bonds between the Issuer, the Trustee, Deutsche Bank AG, Hong Kong Branch as principal paying agent (the "Principal Paying Agent", which expression includes any successor principal paying agent appointed from time to time in connection with the Bonds), as registrar (the "Registrar", which expression includes any successor registrar appointed from time to time in connection with the Bonds) and (in the case of LC Bonds (as defined below)) as pre-funding account bank as the "Pre-funding Account Bank").